tezos/tezos/docs/whitedoc/p2p.rst

 {Black, While, Grey}lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The welcome worker takes care of filtering all incoming connections
+The welcome worker takes care of filtering all incoming connections using two
-using two static lists of addresses provided either by ``tezos-admin``
+static lists of addresses handled either by ``tezos-admin-client`` and a system
-or directly in the configuration file.
-Also, an automatic (grey) list
-is handled automatically by the p2p layer.
-The node admin can block or
+table that is handled automatically by the p2p layer.
+The node admin can block
-whitelist individual ip addresses, while the p2p layer can temporarily
+or whitelist individual ip addresses, while the p2p layer is in charge of
-ban ip addresses and peers who misbehaved.
-The delay to remove an ip
+temporarily banning ip addresses and peers who misbehave.
+The delay to remove
-address from the greylist table is defined by the configuration
+an ip address from the greylist table is defined by the configuration variable
-variable ``greylist_timeout``, while peers are greylisted in a
+``greylist_timeout``, while peers that are greylisted are periodically removed.
-fixed-size ring buffer and periodically removed.
-The node admin can
-also flush greylist tables with the ``tezos-admin`` client.
+The node admin can also flush greylist tables with the ``tezos-admin-client``.

 Maintenance worker
 ------------------